fizzed/stork/README.md

 Files in this directory should be retained between upgrades.

 Examples would include an application's database.
+On Linux/UNIX, this could be symlinked to /var/data/<app_name>.

 #### log/ (logfiles)